Best Laptops for Business in 2026: Tested and Ranked for Every Budget

 |---|---|---|

-| Top Choice | MacBook Air M5 | 18-hour battery, 12MP Center Stage webcam, 2.7 lbs, instant resume.
-CRM and video conferencing run flawlessly. |
+| Top Choice | MacBook Air M5 | Apple-rated up to 18-hour battery, 12MP Center Stage webcam, 2.7 lbs, instant resume.
+CRM and video conferencing run reliably. |

 | Windows Alternative | ThinkPad X1 Carbon Gen 14 | 2.17 lbs, IR camera for Windows Hello, strong keyboard for email-heavy roles. |